 Saint Francis University carries forward the Franciscan health care tradition of our patron, St. Francis of Assisi, through our well-respected programs in the health sciences.

 A spirit of achievement, humbled by service, is at the heart of the Saint Francis University experience.
 No matter what your dream is, we believe that if you reach higher, you’ll go far.
 We support your career and life goals by providing rigorous health care programs that include clinical and service opportunities that honor the Franciscan tradition and prepare you to do great things.

-The priority application date for entry-level programs (physician assistant, physical therapy, and occupational therapy) is December 1; other academic programs run on a rolling admission basis.
+The Physician Assistant program has an application deadline of November 15.
+The priority application date for Physical Therapy and Occupational Therapy is January 15.
+Other academic programs run on a rolling admission basis.

 Located in the heart of the Allegheny Mountains of Pennsylvania on 600 wooded acres, the scenic campus is just half an hour from the cities of Altoona and Johnstown and less than two hours from the city of Pittsburgh.